zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 ## Conclusion

 If you made it this far, then thanks for reading!
 We've covered the core of Promises, what is described in the spec.
 Most implementations offer much more functionality, such as `all()`, `denodeify()` and much more.
 I recommend browsing the [API docs for Bluebird](https://github.com/petkaantonov/bluebird/blob/master/API.md) to see what all is possible with Promises.

-This article really is just the beginning!
+Once I came to understand how Promises worked and their caveats, I came to really like them.
+They have lead to very clean and elegant code in my projects.
+There's so much more to talk about too, this article is just the beginning!